0xreeko/tastytreats/README.md

 (BASIC)

-- [ ] Use NodeJs for the server
+- [x] Use NodeJs for the server
-- [ ] Form that takes in the 4 mentioned variables
+- [x] Form that takes in the 4 mentioned variables
-- [ ] Form must save information to text file
+- [x] Form must save information to text file

 (ADVANCED)

-- [ ] Email address field must have regEx implemented
+- [x] Email address field that has regEx validation
-- [ ] Extra page to display inquires in Desc order
+- [x] Extra page to display inquires in Desc order
-- [ ] reCaptcha to prevent spammy bots
+- [x] reCaptcha to prevent spammy bots

+(TOOLS USED)

+- React
+- TailwindCSS
+- ReCaptcha
+- React Router DOM
+- Express